rtomasa/MkDocs_RePlay/docs/sysreq.md

 **RAM:**

-RePlayOS and its supported systems can run on any Raspberry Pi model with 1GB or more of RAM.
+* RePlayOS and its supported systems can run on any Raspberry Pi model with 1 GB or more of RAM.

+    **NOTE:** for emulation workloads, having more RAM does not translate into better performance, as emulation is primarily limited by CPU and GPU capabilities rather than memory capacity.

 **Case:**